leegee/test-react-openlayers-ufo/README.md

 * Logger transports/etc
 * Initialise with map extent rather than center
 * Use `class-validator` when it supports a modern Node version.

+## Vercel/Turbo Notes

+Everything builds and runs locally.

+Nothing builds  on Vercel.

+Try setting `root` to `package/x` and use `build ../..`, `install ../../` in the Vercel dashboard config.